RageAgainstThePixel/upload-steam/README.md

 # upload-steam

-A GitHub action for uploading an [app build](https://partner.steamgames.com/doc/sdk/uploading#4) or [workshop item](https://partner.steamgames.com/doc/features/workshop/implementation#SteamCmd) to Steam.
+A GitHub Action for uploading an [app build](https://partner.steamgames.com/doc/sdk/uploading#4) or [workshop item](https://partner.steamgames.com/doc/features/workshop/implementation#SteamCmd) to Steam.

 ## How to use